 This poetry pack, based around the classic poem ‘The Eagle’ by Alfred, Lord Tennyson, contains lesson ideas that could be completed over a series of five sessions for Year 3 and Year 4.

 Pupils will explore the author’s use of language, including figurative language, and how this is used to describe.
-They will identify examples of adjectives, similes, personification and alliteration.
+They will identify examples of adjectives, personification, alliteration and similes on worksheets of the poem and discuss how these create imagery in a poem.

 They will also have the opportunity to demonstrate their understanding of the poem by completing comprehension activities and, finally, create their own poems.